 However, no matter what sort of student you are, treat this like an international flight.
 When you go to the airport, you have to bring your passport and flight tickets.
 Similarly, when you go to the PMP® exam, make sure you have a printout of your PMP® exam booking and your passport.
 Also, make sure the name on the booking form matches that on your passport.
 They take identification very seriously.

 I guess the big question everyone asks is: am I up for it?
 Have I enough work done to tackle this exam?
 Taking a PMP® exam preparation course is a good start.
 Any of the PMI Registered Education Providers (like Velopi) will provide an excellent foundation for your PMP® exam.
 However, it is important that you strike while the iron is hot, or in this case, while the material is fresh.
 Try to schedule your PMP® exam within two months of the PMP® preparation course.
 The longer you leave it, the less likely you are ever to do it.
-Trying to study the PMP® material while holding down a full time job and dealing with family demands is difficult, but you need to make the time available for it.
+Trying to study the PMP® material while holding down a full-time job and dealing with family demands is difficult, but you need to make the time available for it.
 Again, it depends on your personality.
 Some people can study in a crowded room with music or television on.
 Others need total quiet and a ticking clock can drive them to distraction.
 Some of you need long blocks of study time, whereas others will do better with more, shorter stints.

-The big thing though is to make sure you have several four-hour blocks where you can attempt trial PMP® exams.
+The big thing though is to ensure you have several four-hour blocks to attempt trial PMP® exams.
 This is a vital part of Velopi’s Blended Learning Solution and will really help you to appreciate what a four-hour, 200-question, multiple-choice PMP® exam involves.
 The PMI has some very subtle tricks to catch out the unwary – having several answers that look the same is one of them.
 When your concentration levels are dropping, you might read the question correctly, but pounce on the first answer that looks right, rather than reading each option through.
 In the trial PMP® exams, you will learn quickly how long you can answer PMP® questions without losing concentration.
 Make sure you plan breaks before this happens.

 What you do in the break depends on your disposition.
 Some people like to eat or drink something.
 Others just need to walk around and stretch a bit.
 It is well worth stopping for five minutes to recharge your batteries.
 Armed with your PMP® exam pit-stop strategy, you should have nothing to fear on the day.

-But the Pro-Metric people will do their best.
+The Pro-Metric people will do their best.
 They will provide you with a locker to put all your stuff.
 This includes everything in your pockets and your watch!
 You have to go through something like airport security before you are allowed into the hall – one of the staff will scan you with a hand-held wand.
 However, the PMP® exam is taken in your own little cubicle.
 You will be furnished with a pencil and paper and the staff will ensure your terminal is set up for the PMP® exam.

 Once you click to start the exam, you have four hours and it will be very similar to the simulated PMP® exams you did at home.
 Do not forget your pit-stop strategy and just raise your hand when you want a break.
 Leaving the room involves returning and the security scan again.
 You also have to sign out and sign in again.
 But the main thing is to do the stretching and eating that you found helpful in the trial PMP® exams.